 Clinical trial sites and investigators in North America

-Most of the clinical trials in the world are happening in North America due to its regulatory structure, clinical trial awareness, patient recruitment rates, faster study timelines, and a huge number of research sites, scattered across the geography.
+Most of the clinical trials in the world are happening in North America due to its precise regulatory structure, clinical trial awareness among populations, patient recruitment rates, quicker study timelines, and a good number of clinical research sites scattered across the geography.

 Advantages of sites and investigators from North America

 - Have a wide range of sites right from academic clinical research facilities to physicians clinics.

 - Experienced investigators in wide therapeutic and sub-therapeutic areas

 - Good patients recruitment and retention rates and availability of various resources and mediums for recruiting.

 - Availability of many rare diseases and oncology sites.

 - Most sites have faster trial initiation, recruitment timelines, and almost reach the predetermined study completion timelines.

 - The majority of sites are “good sites”